On relevance of modified gravities

-This system has non-stationary solutions, and a single-wave solution (of proper `sign') might serve as a suitable (stable) cosmological expanding background.
-The condition $f_{\mu\nu}{=}0$ is a must for solutions with such a high symmetry (as well as $S_{\mu\nu\l}{=}0$); so, these $O_4$-solutions carry no energy, weight nothing---some lack of \emph{gravity} !
+where $A\,{=}\, a/e\,{=}\,e^{1/2},\ B\,{=}\,{-}\, c/e\, $.
+This system has non-stationary solutions, and a single-wave solution (of `proper sign') might serve as a suitable (stable) cosmological expanding background.
+The condition $f_{\mu\nu}\,{=}\,0$ is a must for solutions with such a high symmetry (as well as $S_{\mu\nu\l}\,{=}\,0$); so, these $O_4$-solutions carry no energy, weight nothing --- some lack of \emph{gravity}\,!

-More realistic cosmological model might look like a single $O_4$-wave (or a sequence of waves) moving along the radius and being filled with chaos, or stochastic waves, both powerful (\emph{weak}, $\Delta h\ll1$) and powerless ($\Delta h<1$, but intense enough that to give non-linear fluctuations with $\Delta h\sim1$).
-The development and examination of stability of this model is an interesting problem.
-The inhomogeneity of metric in giant $O_4$-wave can serve as a time-dependent `shallow dielectric guide' for that weak $f-$waves.
-The ponderable waves (which slow down the large wave) should have wave-vectors almost tangent to the $S^3$-sphere of wave-front to be trapped inside this shallow wave-guide; the imponderable waves can grow up, and partly escape from the wave-guide, and their wave-vectors can be less tangent to the $S^3$-sphere.
-The waveguide thickness can be small for an `observer' in the center of $O_4$-symmetry, but in co-moving coordinates it can be very large (still $\ll R$).
-This model can explain well the SNe1a redshift data \cite{sn}.
+A more realistic cosmological model might look like a single $O_4$-wave (or a sequence of such waves) moving along the radius and being filled with a sort of chaos, or an ensemble of stochastic waves, both tangible (\emph{weak}, $\Delta a_f\,{\ll}\,1$) and intangible ($\Delta a_{\L^{\!\bullet}}\,{<}\,1$, but intense enough that to give non-linear fluctuations with $\Delta h\,{\sim}\,1$).
+Development and examination of stability of this model would be an interesting problem.
+The metric inhomogeneity in a giant $O_4$-wave can serve as a time-dependent `shallow dielectric guide' for that weak $f$-waves.
+The ponderable waves (which slow down the large wave a bit) should have wave-vectors almost tangent to the $S^3$-sphere of the wave-front to be trapped inside this shallow wave-guide; the imponderable waves can grow up, and partly escape from the wave-guide, and their wave-vectors can be less tangent to the $S^3$-sphere.

+The waveguide thickness can be small for an `observer' in the center of $O_4$-symmetry, but in co-moving coordinates it can be very large, but still smaller than the current radius of the $S^3$-sphere, $L\,{\ll}\,R$.